akshit619/nodejs-tut/README.md

-web server for employee and user data
+web server for employee and user data with JWTauth